 When we arrived at Madryn Street all the houses were boarded up.
 For years the area had been virtually abandoned and Ringo’s birthplace had been left derelict, but in 1997 it was sold at a Tokyo auction for £13, 250 and renovated.
 In 2005 Liverpool City Council earmarked the Welsh Streets area, which included Madryn Street and ten others, for demolition.
 After years of protracted discussions, the area has been largely saved from the bulldozers.
 Some properties have been demolished, but the area in general has retained its Victorian appearance and brought up to modern standards – including, you might be glad to hear, Ringo’s birthplace.

-This concludes the first part about The Beatles early years, and in the next one I’ll be describing how they grew into teenagers and became The Beatles.
-They may never be able to re-create those days, but at least you know that I’ll be Back.
+This concludes the first part about The Beatles early years, and in the next one I’ll be Back describing how they grew into teenagers and became The Beatles.

 POSTED – OCTOBER 2021